Mainland vs. Free Zone Company Setup in the UAE: Which is Right for You?

 - Choose a Mainland Setup if: You plan to trade directly in the local UAE market, open retail branches, interact directly with the UAE public, or bid on government contracts.

 - Choose a Free Zone Setup if: Your business is 100% export-oriented, service-based with international clients, or you are a startup looking for a cost-effective, 100% foreign-owned structure with minimal initial physical footprint.
+The right emirate matters too: see RAK vs Dubai vs Abu Dhabi and, for regulated financial services, DIFC vs ADGM.

 Ready to take the next step?